danburonline/headless-blender/README.md

 ## Quick Start

-- Open the project via the Poetry shell: `poetry shell`
+1. Open the project via the Poetry shell: `poetry shell`
-- Install the project dependencies: `poetry install`
+2. Install the project dependencies: `poetry install`
-- Run the project: `blender -b -P src/self_fracture.py`
+3. Run the example server: `uvicorn headless_blender.server:app --reload`
+4. Import the [API specs](./docs/api/specs.json) into Hoppscotch and use the API accordingly